COHRINT/FaMSeC/README.md

   <img src="repo_imgs/orig.png" alt="Example Road-Network Delivery Problem" width="450">
 </p>

+**Note**: This repository is basically taken from the `dev` branch of the [self_confidence][5] repository.
+I have removed unused files, and a few other things like that.
+The reason I did this was that this code stands alone from the rest of the `self_confidence` repository.
+Also, doing this makes a clean separation from my work on ![equation][xQ] and the MTurk experiment involving both ![equation][xQ] and ![equation][xO], verses the work done on the other repository which was focused only on development of ![equation][xO]

 ## Requirements
 The main code uses Julia `v0.6.3` with the following packages: